jodfie/TrunkSTARTer/.github/ISSUE_TEMPLATE/application-request.md

 assignees: ''
 ---

-# Name of the application
+# Name of the App

-## GitHub
+## GitHub Link

 ## Docker Hub/GitHub Registry

 ### Additional context

-Add any other context or screenshots about the feature request here.
+Add any other context or screenshots about the application request here.